arcostasi/console-log/README.md

 # Console Log Facade for Laravel 5.x

 The JavaScript console is an invaluable tool to help develop and debug our apps.
-With the console object and its logging methods, long are the days of of calling alert() to debug and get a variable’s value.
+With the console object and its logging methods, long are the days of calling alert() to debug and get a variable’s value.
 On top of that, thanks to a work in progress standard, modern browsers are finally supporting the same set of methods.

 ### Requirements